mumblingdrunkard/mscs-thesis/src/modern-hardware-design/index.typ

 === Mapping High-Level Constructs to Logic Gates

-As mentioned, we are mostly concerned with the synthesisable subset of the discussed HDLs.
+As mentioned, we are concerned with the synthesisable subset of the discussed HDLs.
-As part of that, we should describe how different HDL code can be synthesised into actual hardware.
+As part of that, we describe how different HDL code can be synthesised into hardware.

+==== Logic

 For example, the case-statement can be represented as a series of `if`-`else if`-`else` statements, which can be constructed in hardware as a series of muxes, as shown in @fig:case-synthesis.
-Here, there are five units that perform the respective operations.
+There are five units that perform the respective operations.
 There are also comparison units to determine whether the incoming `op` is one of the given operations, represented as `*?` where `*` is the operation.
 The results of these comparisons are used to control several muxes represented by `M`.
 When the control signal is low, the mux selects the top output, and when the signal is high, it selects the bottom output.